arghyasur1991/MuseTalk-Unity/README.md

-# MuseTalk-Unity
+# LiveTalk-Unity

-Unity package for using MuseTalk on-device models for real-time talking head generation.
-This is a C# port of [MuseTalk](https://github.com/TMElyralab/MuseTalk) and uses converted ONNX models instead of the PyTorch models in the original repo.
+Unity package for using LiveTalk on-device models for real-time talking head generation.

-## What is MuseTalk?
+## What is LiveTalk?

-MuseTalk is an open-source real-time high quality talking head generation system that can generate natural-looking talking head videos from avatar images and audio input.
+LiveTalk is an open-source real-time high quality talking head generation system that can generate natural-looking talking head videos from avatar images and audio input.
 This Unity package makes it easy to incorporate this technology into your Unity projects for AI-driven character animation.

 ## Key Features: